Testing

 Test module

-You can write tests under a module marked with #[cfg(savvy_test)] instead of #[cfg(test)].
+You can write tests under a module marked with #[cfg(feature = "savvy-test")] instead of #[cfg(test)].
 A #[test] function needs to have the return value of savvy::Result<()>, which is the same convention as #[savvy].
 To check if an SEXP contains the expected data, assert_eq_r_code is convenient.

 mod test {